mike-north/certin/packages/utils/etc/utils.api.md

 // @internal (undocumented)
 export type ExecSyncOptions = Exclude<ExtractArgs<typeof execa.sync>[2], undefined>;

-// Warning: (ae-internal-missing-underscore) The name "hasSudo" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "hasSudo" because one of its declarations is marked as @internal
 //
 // @internal (undocumented)
+export function hasSudo(fn: () => void): boolean;

+// @alpha (undocumented)
 export function hasSudo(): boolean;

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen